History of Fuel in Timeline

 Fuel

-Fuel refers to materials reacting to release energy as thermal energy or work.
-Initially applied to substances releasing chemical energy, the definition expanded to include other heat energy sources, like nuclear energy.
+Fuel encompasses materials reacting with other substances to release energy, either as thermal energy or for work.
+Initially, the term applied only to materials releasing chemical energy.
+However, its definition has broadened to include other heat energy sources, like nuclear energy.
+Thus, the scope of 'fuel' extends beyond traditional chemical combustion to encompass any substance or process capable of generating usable energy.

-In 2005, coal was responsible for generating 40% of the world's electrical power supply, marking its significance as a primary energy source.
+In 2005, coal combustion was responsible for generating 40% of the world's electrical power.

 In 2006, non-fossil energy sources included hydroelectric (6.3%), nuclear (8.5%), and other sources such as geothermal, solar, tidal, wind, wood, and waste (0.9%).